4-Day Upper Lower Split For Beginners

 Beginner Tip

-Keeping the dumbbells high and your elbows up forces an upright torso, which is exactly what makes this variation so effective for quad development.
+Keep your elbows high throughout.
+The front position forces an upright torso which is what makes this variation so effective for quad development.

 Barbell Hip Thrust